UoSDDNB/PathPinpointR/README.md

 ## Measure accuracy

-As our samples are subsets of the reference data-set, we can calculate the accuracy of the prediction by, comparing each predicted position to their pseudotimes, as defined by slingshot.
+We can calculate the accuracy of PPR in the given trajectory by comparing the predicted position of the reference cells to their pseudotimes defined by slingshot.

-The accuracy varies across the range of pseudotimes, generally cells at the centre of the trajectory are more accurately predicted.

     accuracy_test(reference_ppr, reference_sce, plot = TRUE)